tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 State channels the more general form of micropayment channels  (also used for any arbitrary “state update” on block chain)  like changes inside smart contract.

-<u>Consensus</u>: Any change of state within state channels requires explicit cryptographic consent.
-State updates between two parties via digitally signed and hash-locked transfers as the consensus mechanism, called balance proofs, and also secured by time-out (i.e. HTLC)
+<u>Consensus</u>: Change of state within channel needs explicit cryptographic consent.
+Use digitally signed and hash-locked transfers as consensus mechanism (balance proofs) secured by time-out (HTLC).

 ![Raiden](https://github.com/tari-labs/tari-university/raw/master/layer2scaling/layer2scaling-landscape/sources/Raiden.PNG)